 Food fortification is a proven and cost-effective way to add vitamins and minerals to staple foods.
 In Tanzania, however, up to 95% of the population (over 50 million people) do not benefit from these large-scale food fortification programs because they source their flour primarily from small-scale mills without the capacity to fortify.

-Sanku provides fortification tools, training and other support to small-scale flour mills, enabling them to fortify their flour with essential micronutrients.
+Sanku provides fortification tools, training and other support to small-scale maize flour mills, enabling them to fortify their flour with essential micronutrients.

 Sanku believes that small-scale food fortification is a major part of the solution to end hunger.
-In order to reach this goal, Sanku has developed a cellular-connected dosifier, which adds a precise amount of critical micronutrients - that are scientifically proven to improve health into the food Tanzanians eat the most.
+In order to reach this goal, Sanku has developed a cellular-connected dosifier, which adds a precise amount of critical micronutrients - that are scientifically proven to improve health - into the food Tanzanians eat the most.
 Sanku’s innovative business model neutralises the cost of fortification, so millers can fortify their flour at no added cost to themselves or their customers, increasing access to affordable fortified flour.

 Sanku’s goal is to reach 100 million people with fortified flour by 2030.
-To date, Sanku has already helped more than 600 Tanzanian millers to fortify their flour, feeding over two million people daily.
-With support from the scale-up programme, Sanku is expanding and aims to install 180 dosifiers across Tanzania, reach over 400,000 people with fortified flour and run its first pilots in Kenya, where malnutrition is a public health concern.
+To date, Sanku has already helped more than 790 Tanzanian and Kenyan millers to fortify their flour, feeding 4.5 million people.
+With support from the scale-up programme, Sanku is expanding and aims to expand its reach even further and run a pilot in Kenya, where malnutrition is a serious public health concern.